NH Supreme Court Clarifies Standard for Complying with Tax Abatement Application Signature Requirements

 The court also repeated its early declaration that the tax abatement scheme should be construed liberally with the goal of making abatement proceedings free from technical and formal obstructions.

-While this ruling generally favors taxpayers, taxpayers can avoid wrangling over technical defects like signatures by getting an early start on the process.
+This ruling generally favors taxpayers.
+However, taxpayers can avoid wrangling over technical defects like signatures by getting an early start on the process.
 The deadline to file abatement applications in New Hampshire is March 1.